A.J. Griffin, Jeff Banister address Griffin's shoulder issue

-Griffin hit the 15-day DL on Sunday morning after it was determined that he would have to miss his next scheduled start Friday.
-With the virtue of an off day Thursday, Griffin could have returned May 17 at Oakland, but instead the Rangers will use a spot starter there and hope Griffin can return as early as May 23.
+Griffin hit the 15-day DL on Sunday morning after it was determined that he would have to miss at least one start.
+With the virtue of an off day Thursday, Griffin could have returned May 17 at Oakland, but instead the Rangers will use a spot starter there and another off day May 19, and hope Griffin can return as early as May 23.

-First up, though, is a visit Monday with Dr. Keith Meister to determine the extend of Griffin’s shoulder injury.
+First up, though, is Griffin visiting with Dr. Keith Meister on Monday to determine the extent of Griffin’s shoulder injury.